Unpacking and unpicking... Visualisation

 Repeat exposure to the vision board will subtly influence your actions.
 Looking at it regularly will drive habits and decisions that align with the goals represented by the board.

-Mental journey.
+2) Mental journey.
 Imagine the steps you’ll take to do the thing you’ve always wanted to.
 Lift weights?
 Start a side hustle?
 Improve your fitness?
 Take time each day to imagine the steps you’ll take to do that.
 For me, I’m planning to get out of the house and walk more in 2025, so I’ll be imagining putting my shoes on, leaving by the front door, and taking the route to the beach.
+Or I know some people want to do less.
+So in that case you might imagine closing the lid of your laptop at a certain time of day, and making your favourite tea to sit and savour.

-Engage all your senses.
+3) Engage all your senses.
+Do you share my dream to live near the sea?
 Bring a little of the beach home and keep it in a jar by the door.
+Do you want more calm in your life?
 Wear a specific scent when you meditate and then start to spray it around your home.
-What are some creative ways you can engage all your senses in this process?
+When you smell it, pause to visualise that state you reach in meditation.
+What are some creative ways you can engage all your senses to help you visualise more often?

 Reflection time.